Press Room

 For those seeking headshots of the current MEA president for use in publications or on TV, you are permitted to use the following high-res image.
 Please credit MEA upon use.

-MEA President, Grace Leavitt official photo
+MEA President, Jesse Hargrove official photo

 Publications